by Phil Bradford

 How to balance saving and spending money habit

-People who have a compulsive shopping problem have to try to calm their impulsive shopping tendencies.
-Also, People who are extreme spendthrift need to balance their life.
-They should stop depriving themselves.
+Those who have a compulsive shopping problem have to try to calm their impulsive shopping tendencies.
+Also, those who are extreme spendthrift need to enjoy what money buys and stop depriving themselves.

 What should you do to control excessive spending mentality?